Shrewsbury Abbey railway station: History

-Shrewsbury Abbey station opened on 13 August 1866 as the temporary end of the Potteries, Shrewsbury and North Wales Railway (always known locally as 'The Potts').
+Shrewsbury Abbey station opened on 13 August 1866 as the temporary end of the Potteries, Shrewsbury and North Wales Railway (known locally as 'The Potts').
 It was built on part of a monastery that had been destroyed during the Reformation.
-In 1876 a railway carriage and wagon building works of the Midland Wagon Company operated next to the station.
+In 1876, a railway carriage and wagon building works of the Midland Wagon Company operated next to the station.
 It closed in 1912.

 When the station became the permanent terminus after financial difficulties caused the abandonment of the planned extension to Market Drayton, it struggled to make money.
-On 22 June 1880 Shrewsbury Abbey closed for the first time when the railway could no longer continue services; a rare example of a railway closure in Britain in the 19th century.
+On 22 June 1880, Shrewsbury Abbey closed for the first time when the railway could no longer continue services; this was a rare example of a railway closure in Britain in the 19th century.

-Several attempts were made to reopen the railway and in the 1890–91 a start was made on remodelling the station before financial problems again caused work to cease.
+Several attempts were made to reopen the railway.
+In 1890–91, a start was made on remodelling the station before financial problems again caused work to cease.
 The station was finally reopened on 13 April 1911 with a rebuilt line now known as the Shropshire and Montgomeryshire Railway.
 It finally closed to all passengers (except specials) on 6 November 1933.